hasham56/Fortnite-Tracker/README.md

 # Fortnite-Tracker
-This is a "Fortnite Tracker" coded in python using tkinter library
+This is a "Fortnite Tracker" coded in python using tkinter library.

 ## Setup
  - Step1: create a virtual environment or use your system environment.